charlieridley/ember-typeahead/README.md

 - ```name``` The name of the property on the ember object which is to be displayed
 - ```selection``` Binds the selected value.
 This changes on the ```typeahead:selected``` and ```typeahead:typeahead:autocompleted``` events (see [typeahead.js custom events](https://github.com/twitter/typeahead.js/#custom-events))

+## Tests

+I didn't do any tests.
+For every line of untested code a puppy dies.
+59 puppies died in the making of this component.